Surface decomposition method for sensitivity analysis of first-passage dynamic reliability of linear systems: Numerical examples

 where $u_i(\vect X ,t)\;(i=1,2,\dots,20)$ is the interstory drift of the $i$th story.
 Since the number of time steps is $n=1500$ and the number of critical response components is $m=20$, a total of $mn=30000$ component failure events are considered in this example.

 The stiffness and damping coefficients of the viscoelastic dampers, $k_{ve,k}$ and $c_{ve,k}\;(k=1,2,\dots,20)$, are selected as the design parameters.
 Three cases are considered for the intensity parameter, i.e., $S_0=0.010\mathrm{m^2/s^3}$, $S_0=0.008\mathrm{m^2/s^3}$ and $S_0=0.007\mathrm{m^2/s^3}$, which leads to different magnitudes of the failure probability.
-The results of failure probabilities are presented in Table \ref{tab:failure_probability Example 2}, obtained from ISEE using 188, 142 and 95 function evaluations for Case 1, Case 2 and Case 3, respectively.
-The results of sensitivities of failure probability with respect to all the design parameters $k_{ve,k}$ and $c_{ve,k}\;(k=1,2,\dots,20)$ are depicted in Figure \ref{fig:4}, which are obtained from the proposed SDM using 1663, 953 and 877 function evaluations for Case 1, Case 2 and Case 3, respectively.
-The target COV is set to be 0.1 for both ISEE and SDM.
-Consistent with the observation in Example 1, the ISEE and the proposed SDM exhibit higher computational efficiency as the failure probability decreases.
-It is seen from Figure \ref{fig:4} that the failure probability of the structure is most sensitive to the parameters of the first-story viscoelastic damper, i.e., $k_{ve,1}$ and $c_{ve,1}$, while the sensitivity computation with respect to the damping coefficient of the top-story viscoelastic damper, i.e., $c_{ve,20}$, dominates the convergence behavior of SDM.
+The results of failure probabilities are presented in Table \ref{tab:failure_probability Example 2}, from which it can be observed that all three methods, including ISEE, DDM and DIS, exhibit very high efficiency for the first-passage dynamic reliability analysis, and DIS is the most efficient among them.
+The results of sensitivities of failure probability with respect to all design parameters $k_{ve,k}$ and $c_{ve,k}\;(k=1,2,\dots,20)$ are depicted in Figure \ref{fig:6}, which are obtained from the proposed SDM with a target COV of 0.1 using 1663, 953 and 877 function evaluations for Case 1, Case 2 and Case 3, respectively.
+Consistent with the observation in Example 1, SDM exhibits higher computational efficiency as the failure probability decreases.
+It is seen from Figure \ref{fig:6} that the failure probability of the structure is most sensitive to the parameters of the first-story viscoelastic damper, i.e., $k_{ve,1}$ and $c_{ve,1}$, while the sensitivity computation with respect to the damping coefficient of the top-story viscoelastic damper, i.e., $c_{ve,20}$, dominates the convergence behavior of SDM.